AI Adoption Without Governance Creates Real Enterprise Risk

 Capabilities Inside the AI Control and Operations Layer

-Together, these controls allow organisations to operate AI with the transparency, accountability and oversight required as AI adoption expands.
+Together, these controls allow organisations to operate AI with the transparency, accountability, cost control and operational oversight required as AI adoption expands.

 What This Enables for Organisations